SmithCycle - Giving Purpose to Discarded Move Out Items

 Furniture: chairs, shelving, storage bins, luggage, plastic storage

-Toiletries & Cleaning Supplies: Opened: lotion, shampoo, cleaning supplies, and menstrual products.
-Unopened: bar soap, toothpaste, deodorant, cosmetics
+Toiletries & Cleaning Supplies: unopened lotion, shampoo, cleaning supplies, and menstrual products

 For more details, please see this website.

 For questions about the program please reach out to Deirdre Quirk, Administrative Coordinator at CEEDS